 If you want significant student participation during your course, spend time at the beginning of the term helping students to get to know and develop trust in one another.
 Ask students in subgroups to share something about themselves, such as their names; a personal triumph, trial, or challenge; what is foremost on their minds at the moment; or one reason they are taking the course.
 Or, if you’d like them to move around and meet many students, have them develop a list of ten things they would take with them to a deserted island and look for others who have similar items on their lists.
 For more ideas, see Race (2000) and Silberman (1996).

-Discuss the syllabus
+Discuss the Course Outline

 Develop assessment criteria